-Based on MoDOT's 2020-2024 Statewide Transportation Improvement Program investment of \$6.2 billion, the program is estimated to create 4,940 jobs - a 4% increase when compared to MoDOT's 2019-2023 STIP.
-The average number of jobs created increased in line with the increase in expenditures.
+Based on MoDOT's 2022-2026 STIP investment of \$7.043 billion, the program is estimated to create 6,124 jobs annually.
+This is a 24% increase when compared to the 2020-2024 STIP.

-Transportation investments are expected to contribute \$15 billion of economic output during the next 20 years, resulting in a \$2.49 return on every \$1 invested in transportation, which is fairly consistent with the last four years of STIP analyses.
-The slight decrease in economic return is due to the larger percentage of highway and bridge preservation expenditures compared to the previous year.
-Current funding levels are only sufficient to maintain the current transportation system in its current condition rather than new major projects that offer a larger economic return.
-Missourians have consistently said they want us to take care of the existing system first, a \$55 billion value that carries a \$125 billion replacement cost.
+Transportation investments are expected to contribute approximately \$10.9 billion of economic output during the next 20 years, resulting in a \$2.75 return on every \$1 invested in transportation.
+This increase is in part due to the fact that a 2021-2025 STIP was not updated.
+Some of the increase is carryover projects that would have otherwise been in the 2021-2025 STIP.
+While an increased trend is expected to continue due to investment in the transportation system, the increase should normalize in the 2023-2027 STIP analysis.
+Current funding levels are only sufficient to maintain the current transportation system in its current condition rather than new major projects that offer larger economic return.
+Missourians have consistently said they want MoDOT to take care of the existing system first, a \$57 billion value that carries a \$125 billion replacement cost.